samy-maiorini/samy-maiorini/README.md

 <h1> Welcome to my profile, I'm Samy!</h1>
+<h2>That's my GitHub, be my guest.</h2>

 - 👋 Hi, I’m @samy-maiorini
-- 👀 I’m interested in Football (the real one, the brazilian), Santos FC, programming and learning.
+- 👀 I’m interested in Football (the real one, not the american), Santos FC, programming and learning.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I broke the same leg at the same place 2 times.